smeshoyrer/smeshoyrer.github.io/index.md

 # Samuel Meshoyrer

 I am a software developer at [AWS](https://aws.amazon.com/) and an MSc student in [Computer Science](https://www.cs.columbia.edu/) at Columbia University.
-I'm interested in how we can build smarter networks.
-Right now, I'm studying study how queueing theory and probability models can be applied to the analysis of software systems.
+I'm interested in how the math of queuing theory and probability models can inform our design of distributed systems.

+This summer, I'm assisting in teaching a new course at Columbia University, *C++ for C Programmers*.

 [CV](./sam/cv/smeshoyrer_cv.pdf)